corydickson/hos-ops/tasks/production/3-production-upgrade-voting-contract.md

 - [ ] **CRITICAL**: Confirm target contract matches PRODUCTION environment
 - [ ] Verify the function being called is correct
 - [ ] Check all parameters are as specified in the proposal description
+  - [ ] Build release artifacts (wasm) based on commit specified by the release
+  - [ ] Check the voting contract hash from the arguments matches the expected hash
 - [ ] If PRODUCTION, double-check proposal description for any STAGING indicators

 ### Step 4: Additional Checks